mjyeaney/CustomVisionParallelScoring/README.md

 To create a set of training tiles, the basic use will be:

-`python src/main.py -t --sourceImage xxx --tilePath xxx --tileWidth xxx --tileHeight xxx`
+`python src/main.py -t --sourceImage xxx --tileWidth xxx --tileHeight xxx`

 So, for example, to tile a source image named `test-image.jpg`, save the tiles at `./tiles`, and have each tile be 800x600, use the following (note the `-t` flag):

-`python src/main.py -t --sourceImage test-image.jpg --tilePath tiles/ --tileWidth 800 --tileHeight 600`
+`python src/main.py -t --sourceImage test-image.jpg --tileWidth 800 --tileHeight 600`

 To run scoring against a source image, the usage is (note the `-s` flag):

-`python src/main.py -s --sourceImage xxx --tilePath xxx --tileWidth xxx --tileHeight xxx --outputPath xxx`
+`python src/main.py -s --sourceImage xxx --tileWidth xxx --tileHeight xxx --outputPath xxx`

 This will write the final output image to the path defined by the `--outputPath` parameter.